 This year, many analysts expect prices to continue appreciating in traditionally lower-cost markets, like Ottawa and Montréal.

 Savvy real estate investors can take advantage of the ongoing changes in Canada’s real estate market.
-In spite of falling prices and stabilizing inventory, many sub-markets nationwide are continuing to show strong signs of growth, and the nation’s job market continues to grow.
+Despite falling prices and stabilizing inventory, many sub-markets nationwide are continuing to show strong signs of growth, and the nation’s job market continues to grow.
 The nationwide unemployment rate currently hovers at just 5.8 percent.

 This means 2019 may be the perfect year for many investors to begin acquiring value in Canada’s real estate market.

 If you're a real estate professional looking for advertising and growth opportunities, click the learn more button below.

 Real estate in the GTA and the rest of Ontario—which accounts for 40 percent of Canada’s population—is currently suffering from a dearth of supply.
 Both residential and commercial sellers are able to command high prices thanks to a shortage of available buildings.
 Coupled with growing tensions with the United States over trade disputes, many worry about the potential for a market collapse in Toronto.

 British Columbia is experiencing a similar set of challenges.
 A growing population, coupled with high amounts of foreign investment, is making the Vancouver Metro area more inaccessible and less affordable.

 Government regulations in both Toronto and British Columbia, designed to lower the regions’ respective costs of living, are exacerbating many problems and further restricting the construction of new housing units.
 While these markets are showing signs of stress, it’s unlikely either will experience a catastrophic crash this year.